wpjwegman/tournament-organizer-system/documents/docs/domains/identity/README.md

+---
+tags:
+  - identity
+  - account
+  - profile
+  - contact-information
+  - authentication
+  - domain
+---

 # Identity Domain

-## Introduction

-The Identity domain in the Tournament Organizer system is designed to flexibly represent people and system actors, while separating business data from authentication.
-This approach allows for participants, players, coaches, and other profiles to exist in the system without requiring every individual to have login credentials.
+The Identity domain provides the core models and relationships for representing people, system actors, and authentication in the Tournament Organizer system.
+It separates business data (profiles, contact information) from authentication (accounts), enabling flexible, scalable, and privacy-conscious management of participants, staff, and other roles.

 ## Core Entities